Invoca/developer-docs/README.md

 ```

 #### Directive
 One of the harder parts of getting read the docs to work.
-Be ware of white space
+Beware of white space
 and trailing new lines.
 A home-made directive like shown below *must* have
-two new lines after it (which comments counting as well).
+two new lines after it (with comments counting as well).
 This directive will render the example template file shown above.
 If a directive is last on the page, it must too have 2 newlines to work.
 Your
 build will succeed locally but fail on RTDs due to an "unkonwn error" that is unhelpful.